Avuxo/haiku/README.md

 // by the patch generation system

 // empty lines are also ignored.

-// lines starting with a # will run some haiku directive
-// any assembler supported by the keystone backend can be used.
-#aasembler aarch64

-#instruction_padding nop

-#disable_instruction_padding
-#enable_instruction_padding

 // patches starting with `bytes' will consist of a series of
 // 1 or more 2-hex-digit numbers representing bytes to be inserted